pubnub/pubnub-mcp-server/resources/sdk_docs/swift_misc.md

 `
 ```

-Parameters:
-- at
-  - Type: Timetoken
-  - Default: n/a
-  - Description: The timetoken to reconnect the subscribe at.
+- at timetoken: Timetoken?
+(Default: nil) — Timetoken to resume the subscription at.

 ### Sample code[​](#sample-code-1)